Get back into better shape. Random discounts coming and going this month.

-This is a really hot-button topic that fuels debate between band-owners, dietitians and surgeons.
+This hot-button topic fuels debate between band-owners, dietitians and surgeons.

-I’ll sift through some observations that my clients and I have made over more than 15 years.
+I'll sift through observations that my clients and I have made over more than 20 years.

 Okay, now let's see what my clients' experiences might reveal for each of those questions.
 Think about what your own experience tells you.

 1. Having a drink with dinner is a well-known tool that bandsters use when dining out.

 Why?
 Aside from the pleasure of a glass of wine with dinner, it seems that a glass or two to drink with the meal allows you to enjoy a more normal sized serve or even a couple of small courses.

 Maybe you are just relaxed and are taking more time and are a lot more cautious about how you approach the food.